rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

 ---
 layout: post
-title: "Raspberry Pi IoT Raspbian Mono Installation"
+title: "Raspberry Pi Raspbian IoT Installation with Ansible"
 excerpt: "How to setup a Raspberry Pi 3B to use Xamarin Mono and other apps"
 tags: [IoT, Raspberry, Mono, Mac]
 image: